vbrandl/HSP1-Report/report.md

 Some unit tests were implemented so we could verify the result of the ranking algorithms, where the input and expected output are known:

 * A complete graph was generated and fake sensor nodes with only incoming edges were inserted into the graph.
-The ranking algorithms are then executed on the graph and we checked if the fake sensor was found.
+The ranking algorithms are then executed on the graph and we checked if the fake sensors were found.
 * Inputs for which the expected result is known were generated and used to test the algorithms
-* Since some other crawlers and sensors were known, we used production data to verified, that already well known sensors were found by our implementation
+* Since some other crawlers and sensors were known, we used production data to verify that already well known sensors were found by our implementation

 ### Failed Attempts and Problems